Discontinuous Galerkin Library

 template<class ContainerType >

-using dg::FixedPointIteration = typedef AndersonAcceleration<ContainerType>
+using dg::FixedPointIteration = AndersonAcceleration<ContainerType>

 If you are looking for fixed point iteration: it is a special case of Anderson Acceleration.